We offer social innovations to spark “wise democracy”

 - Intractable-seeming issues ... economic cycles, addictive substances, environmental destruction, etc.

 - Flawed decision-making ... disaffected citizens, big money taking over politics, partisan gridlock, etc.

 - In the Westernmost state of Austria, Vorarlberg, government leaders now use the Wisdom Council to involve and empower citizens, build the spirit of community, and leap forward difficult public issues.
-See the 5 min video on how it was recently used state-wide on the issue of “influx of refugees.”
+See the magazine article (in German) and the Report in English:Vorarlberg.RefugeeIssue.English ).
+Also see the 5 min video (in English) on how it was recently used state-wide on the issue of “influx of refugees.”